 - In-State Extension

 - Integrated Research and Extension

-- Multistate Extension
+- Multistate Research

 - In-State Research

-- Multistate Research
+- Multistate Extension

-Our assumption is that multiple levels of research are required to develop new and improved methods of food animal production.
-Applied research, especially in beef and dairy production is needed to bring immediate assistance to these two important segments of our food animal production system.
-However, understanding of the basic processes in reproduction, nutrition and genetics is mandatory to develop new ideas for improved productivity and to understand how differences in applied methods of nutrition, physiology, genetics and management are achieved.
+Our assumption is that many types of research expertise will be required to develop new and improved methods of food animal production.
+Applied research, especially in beef and dairy production, is needed to bring immediate assistance to these two important segments of our food animal production system.
+However, understanding of basic processes in reproduction, nutrition and genetics is mandatory to develop new ideas for improved productivity and to understand how differences in applied methods of nutrition, physiology, genetics and management can be achieved.
 Funding for basic research in food animals will continue to be available because it provides a two-pronged benefit.
-Directly it benefits potential for improved animal production and therefore better and healthier food for consumers.
-Basic research in animals also provides a unique opportunity to develop greater understanding of the biological mechanisms in humans.
+Directly, it increases the potential for improved animal production and therefore better and healthier food for consumers.
+Basic research in animals also provides a unique opportunity to develop greater understanding of the corresponding biological mechanisms in humans.
 This will lead to new methods of improved nutrition, reproduction and health in the human population.
-Experiments can be conducted with food animals that are impossible to do with humans and even when studies can be done in humans many times more critical and detailed studies can be don with food animal.
-In many instances food animals provide a better model for research than rodents or other animal species.
+Experiments can be conducted with food animals that are impossible to do with humans and, even when studies can be done in humans, more critical and detailed studies can be often done with a food animal.
+For some problems, food animals can also provide a better model for research than rodents or other animal species.

-The goal of this program is to improve the production efficiency and quality and yield of product from food animals.
+The goal of this program is to improve the production efficiency and quality and yield of product from food animals while minimizing impact on the surrounding environment.